lentressangle/git-convention/README.md

 ## <a name='branching'>Branching</a>

 You must create a new branch when working on a new feature.

+  - **master**:
-  - **master**: The production branch.
+    > The production branch.
 Must always be stable and deployable.
+  - **hotfix**:
-  - **hotfix**: A tempory branch from master to make hotfix
+    > A temporary branch of master to create hotfixes.
-  - **IterationName**: Specific branch for an iteration
-  - **US_xxxxx**: Where *xxxxx* is the name of the User Story of the iteration
-  - **develop**: This branch can contains many iterations
+  - **release**:
-  - **release**: When there are enough iterations in branch 'develop' , pass it on branch 'release' to be checked (before to be put on the master branch)
+    > When there are enough iterations in branch 'develop', merge it to branch 'release' for test & checks before merging into the master branch.
+  - **develop**:
+    > This branch can contain many iterations.
+  - **IterationName**:
+    > Iteration specific branch.
+  - **US-xxxxx**:
+    > User Story branch where *xxxxx* is the name of the User Story.

+:warning: It is important to make User Story branches independent from the Iteration branch so they can be merged independently into develop branch if needed.
-:warning: All **US_xxxxx** branches must be created in same time from the IterationName branch, because **US_xxxxx** must be independent.
+All **US-xxxxx** should therefore be created at the same time from the develop branch or from the `Iteration branch` when it's first created.

 Follow the Git-flow works :

 <img src="http://nvie.com/img/git-model@2x.png" align="center" height="500"/ >